deconf/YouTube-Analytics-Dashboard/readme.txt

 - access level settings, choose who can view your youtube stats
 - option to display Favorites Added, Favorites Removed, Subscribers Gained, Subscribers Lost, Shares, Annotation Click ThroughRate, Annotation Close Rate in a table
 - simple Authorization process
 - has multilingual support, a POT file is available for translations.
-If you have a complete translation, send me the translation file or upload it to our forum and will be included in next release.

-Related Links:
+= Further reading and info =

-* <a href="http://forum.deconf.com/wordpress-plugins-f182/" target="_blank">Support and YouTube Analytics Dashboard translations</a>
+* Homepage of [YouTube Analytics Dashboard](https://deconf.com/youtube-analytics-dashboard-wordpress/) for WordPress

-* <a href="http://deconf.com/youtube-analytics-dashboard-wordpress/" title="YouTube Analytics Dashboard"  target="_blank">YouTube Analytics Dashboard Plugin Homepage</a>
+* Other [WordPress Plugins](https://deconf.com/wordpress/) by same author

 == Installation ==

 1. Upload the full directory into your wp-content/plugins directory
 2. Activate the plugin at the plugin administration page
-3. Open the plugin configuration page, which is located under Settings -> YT Dashboard.
+3. Open the plugin configuration page, which is located under Settings -> YouTube Analytics.
 4. Authorize the application using the 'Authorize Application' button
-5. Go back to the plugin configuration page, which is located under Settings -> YT Dashboard to update the final settings.
+5. Go back to the plugin configuration page, which is located under Settings -> YouTube Analytics to update the final settings.

 A step by step tutorial is available here: [YouTube Analytics Dashboard video tutorial](http://deconf.com/youtube-analytics-dashboard-wordpress/)

 == Frequently Asked Questions ==

-= I have several wordpress websites do I need an API Project for each one? =
+= I have several WordPress websites do I need an API Project for each one? =

 No, you don't.
 You can use the same API Project (same API Key, Client Secret and Client ID) for all your websites.